stevemac321/SciKit_Machine_Learning_Barebones_Footprint/README.md

 ### ✅ Toolchain Overview
 - `st-flash`: A lightweight STM32 flasher.
 Installed to `C:\Program Files (x86)\stlink\bin\st-flash.exe`.
 - `OpenOCD`: Full-featured debugger and flasher, used for GDB sessions and direct flashing.
-- `STM32_Programmer_CLI`: Optional — bundled with STM32CubeIDE for flashing via ST-Link if other tools fail.

 ### 🛠️ Setting Up `st-flash` on Windows
 If using `st-flash`, ensure these dependencies are in place: